contagon/handbook/handbook/38-church-policies-and-guidelines.md

 In these cases, the mission president interviews the person.
 If necessary, the mission president may authorize one of his counselors to conduct the interview.
 He gives this authorization separately for each interview.
 The counselor who conducts it reports to the mission president, who may then authorize or deny the baptism and confirmation.

-Approval from the First Presidency is required before a person can be baptized if he or she:
+Approval from the First Presidency is required before a person can be baptized and confirmed if he or she:

 * Has committed murder (see [38.2.8.7]).
 * Has been convicted of a crime involving sexual misconduct (see [38.2.8.7]).